Net Promoter Score: A love story?

 Set your success measure

 Remember to set your success measure before you test.
-So you don’t cheat yourself into thinking something that really didn’t work, really did.
+So you don’t cheat yourself into thinking something that really didn’t work, actually really did!

 Find your best customers